General Description

 Please note: The Florence Academy of Art expresses workshop coursework in credits to the equivalent of 1 credit for 20 hours of completed study.
 Academic grades are not awarded and there are no exams.
 Please see each course for total hours of study.
 Any final acceptance or recognition of hours of study or credits for workshop (external activity) is at the discretion of the Home University or institution in question and in accordance with each institution’s transfer policy.

-SCHEDULE NOTE: APRIL 7 – MAY 9
+WORKSHOP APRIL 7 – MAY 9

 Monday April 21 is a National Holiday and the school will be closed.
-Teaching hours during national holiday periods are recovered and rescheduled during the week: Saturday April 19, 2025
+Teaching hours during national holiday periods are recovered and rescheduled during the week or weekend as indicated:

 Medium & Materials